tibs/beyond-spellchecking-talk/notes.rst

 Origins of "linting"
 --------------------

-Quick (very quick) history of the term linting

 ``lint`` was the name of a program written in 1978 to find common errors and stylistic problems in C code, and it is indeed named in analogy with pulling bits of fluff off fabric.
 Classically, linting programs don't actually *understand* the programming language they're analysing - they use a set of heuristics and rules to recognise common patterns that are likely to be mistakes.
 That same approach can be applied to our documentation, and it can be surprisingly powerful.

-So we're after simple checks, that can be fast, and give good results.
+In summary, we're after simple checks, that can be fast, and give good results.

 Text is *not* code - code has rigorous restrictions that do not apply to text.
 However, that doesn't mean that we can't take the idea of